YGZWQZD/LAMDA-SSL/docs/README.md

 > - Parameter:
 size: Desired output size.
 If size is a sequence like (h, w), the output size will be matched to this.
 If size is an int, the smaller edge of the image will be matched to this number maintaining the aspect ratio.
 > - interpolation: Desired interpolation enum defined by 'torchvision.transforms.InterpolationMode'.
-> - max_size: The maximum allowed for the longer edge of the resized image: if the longer edge of the image is greater than 'max_size`' after being resized according to 'size', then the image is resized again so that the longer edge is equal to 'max_size'.
+> - max_size: The maximum allowed for the longer edge of the resized image: if the longer edge of the image is greater than 'max_size' after being resized according to 'size', then the image is resized again so that the longer edge is equal to 'max_size'.
 > - antialias: antialias flag.
 If 'img' is PIL Image, the flag is ignored and anti-alias is always used.
 If 'img' is Tensor, the flag is False by default and can be set to True for 'InterpolationMode.BILINEAR' only mode.
 This can help making the output for PIL images and tensors closer.

 ### LAMDA_SSL.Transform.Text